sleepyfran/duets/README.md

 cargo run -p cli
 ```

-Remember you need Rust to run this.
-Follow the installation details [here](https://www.rust-lang.org/learn/get-started).
+You need Rust to run this.
+You can follow the installation details [here](https://www.rust-lang.org/learn/get-started).

 # 🧪 Testing